Internet Archive

 ORSC

 In 1997, the IANA function was put up for bid by the US Department of Commerce.
-The Open Root Server Confederation (ORSC) was founded to bid on that contract.
-The IANA function was awarded, as a sole-source contract, and is now known as ICANN.
-The ORSC continued to support the development that had been done under Draft Postel and we became a root server operator for ORSC.
+The Open Root Server Confederation (ORSC) was founded and incorporated to bid on that contract.
+The IANA function was ultimately awarded, as a sole-source contract, to ICANN.
+The ORSC continued to support the development that had been done under Draft Postel and we became an official root server operator for ORSC.

 ICANN